The

 Exo-Psychology

-One phenomenological intersection of these states is synesthesia.
+One phenomenological intersection of the infantile and psychedelic states is synesthesia.
 The term refers to a conflation of sensory modalities, as in "hearing colors" or "seeing sounds."
-Reports of synesthesia are common enough in the psychedelic literature, but research suggests that synesthesia probably also characterizes the experience of neonate—and, therefore, of neotenous—brains.
+Reports of synesthesia are common enough in the psychedelic literature, and research suggests that synesthesia probably also characterizes the experience of neonate—and, therefore, of neotenous—brains.

 Researcher Simon Baron-Cohen reviews the idea in his overview article Is There a Normal Phase of Synaesthesia in Development?
 Baron-Cohen cites evidence of cross-referencing of the sensory modalities of infants, as in research that shows that infants exhibit more visual interest in objects that they previously had explored tactilely, or changes in heart rate that correlate with changes in intensity of auditory and visual stimuli but that are not elicited by intensity-matched stimuli.
 In Baron-Cohen's words, ". . . early in infancy, probably up to about four months of age, all babies experience sensory input in an undifferentiated way.
 Sounds trigger auditory and visual and tactile experiences.
 A truly psychedelic state, and all natural—no illegal substances play a role."

-A neuroanatomical explanation seems evident for this phenomenon.
+A neuroanatomical explanation of this phenomenon is at hand.
 Researchers have found transient connections among the visual, auditory, somatosensory, and motor cortices in the brains of kittens and baby hamsters, Baron-Cohen points out, and he cites evidence that something similar occurs in human infants.
 It would seem then that the sensorium is less differentiated in infants than in adults.
-And it would follow that a retention of juvenile brain structures—neurological neoteny—a de-differentiation of neurological structures and processes, would tend to preserve the otherwise transient connections among the various cortices.
-As a result, the normally transient sensory modality of synesthesia would become a permanent feature of the neotenous psychology of extraterrestrials.
+And it would follow that a retention of juvenile brain structures—neurological neoteny—a retardation of development, would tend to preserve the otherwise transient connections among the various cortices of the brain.
+As a result, the normally transient sensory modality of synesthesia would become a permanent feature of extraterrestrial psychology.
 To adapt Stephen Jay Gould's phrasing concerning morphological neoteny, the juvenilization of extraterrestrial brains will establish a matrix within which all trends in the evolution of extraterrestrial psychology must be assessed.
-Synesthesia is an evident point of intersection between psychedelic and infant modes of experience.
-As much a psychedelics juvenilize, juvenilization should psychedelicize.
+Synesthesia is an evident area of overlap between psychedelic and juvenile modes of experience.
+As much as psychedelics juvenilize, juvenilization should psychedelicize.

 Another,